Carl Guhr: Frankfurt

 In the winter of 1821, Guhr finally moved to the städtisches Theater in Frankfurt and was appointed kapellmeister of the Frankfurter Opern- und Museumsorchester.
 There, he was engaged for six years, soon after for 22 years.

 Louis Spohr had been Carl Wilhelm Ferdinand Guhr's predecessor as Kapellmeister in Frankfurt from winter 1817 to September 1819.
-Along with Paganini, Spohr was considered the most famous violin virtuoso of his time and at that time the leading composer of the Romantic period.
+Along with Paganini, Spohr was considered the most famous violin virtuoso of his time and, at that time, the leading composer of the Romantic period.
 Spohr left this position to undertake a glorious major concert tour as well as extensive art trips to Belgium and Paris.
 Bizarrely, Louis Spohr was appointed general music director in Kassel in 1822, now under the reign of Elector Wilhelm II, as Guhr's successor.

 Guhr met and listened to Niccolò Paganini in Frankfurt.
-He admired him very much and travelled to various cities to listen to the virtuoso's concerts.
-He is also said to have played with the Italian for a while in a string quartet.
-Guhr was also a brilliant musician and, in particular, as an opera conductor of unusual efficiency.
-He possessed, among other things, an extraordinary ability to read scores, a fine musical ear and a rarely well-developed memory.
-Only in this way was it possible for him to write down Paganini's still unprinted compositions only by ear and to present and pass on Paganini's wealth of technical features.
-He published these thoughts in his much-noticed paper Über Paganinis Kunst, die Violine spielen in 1829.
+He admired Paganini and followed the virtuoso's performances through various cities.
+Guhr allegedly even performed with him for a time in a string quartet.
+Guhr was also a brilliant musician, armed with an ability to read scores, fine hearing for music and a well-developed memory.
+These Guhr used to compile Paganini's unprinted compositions only by hearing them and record Paganini's wealth of technical features.
+This work was published as the paper Über Paganinis Kunst, die Violine spielen in 1829.

 Guhr also had numerous contacts with well-known musical personalities of his time, such as Richard Wagner, Hector Berlioz, Hector Berlioz and others (who speaks highly of him in his "Mémoires") and Felix Mendelssohn Bartholdy, and has conducted many works by Beethoven.
 His conducting style seems to have been legendary from early on ("safe, strict and despotic conductor" (R. Wagner)), and he was also very well known as a violin and piano virtuoso in his day.
 He composed, among other things, operas, instrumental works and sacred music that are forgotten today, as well as masses and symphonies (well developed in contrapuntal technique).

 He also ended his employment and became an independent music entrepreneur.
 He also took over the economic risks of opera and concert performances in Frankfurt.
 Together with Carl Malß and Leonhard Meck Guhr was one of the tenants of the Frankfurter Nationaltheaters from 1842.
 Additionally he was active as a music dealer on the side.
 He was well known in his time as a collector of Bach autographs.
 Already during his time in Nuremberg he took the opportunity to acquire the collection.